 - Continue cooking the soup for another two minutes, check seasoning, and add more salt and pepper if needed.
 Turn off heat and serve hot or warm.
 Garnish soup bowls with vegan parmesan and, if you want, a drizzle of EVOO.

-- Always cook the pasta before you add it to the rest of the soup.
-Some cooks add dry pasta to the soup and let it cook in the liquid.
-But pasta lets out a lot of starch and this can make the soup taste gummy and starchy.
+Yes.
+Some cooks add dry pasta to the soup and let it cook in the liquid, but I don't recommend it because pasta lets out a lot of starch and this can make the soup taste gummy and starchy.
 Instead cook the pasta separately and turn off the heat a couple of minutes before it reaches that perfect al dente texture.
 Add it to the soup and the pasta will continue to cook for a couple more minutes without giving out as much starch.
 This is especially important if you use gluten-free pasta, which is very starchy.

-- You can make this vegan pasta e fagioli a day or two ahead, but it will thicken as it stands.
-Thin out with stock and reheat before serving.
+You can make this vegan pasta e fagioli a day or two ahead, but it will thicken as it stands.
+Thin out with more stock and reheat before serving.

-- Refrigerate: You can store the pasta fagioli for up to three days in the fridge.
+Refrigerate: Store the pasta fagioli for up to three days in the fridge.

 I just made this and it's delicious.
 Had to make a few subs as I had no onions, no celery, no beans (!)
 But using red peppers, and a tin of baked beans this was still fab.
 Thanks Vaishali for yet another great recipe.